 These baseline figures make us aware of how our business contribute to the overall depletion of the planet's resources and would thus be our basis for our reduction targets to ensure sustainability of our operations.
-In 2021, we have recorded our electricity consumption at 427,440.00 kWh in our head office, diesel consumption at 33,581.96 liters for our fleet, and water use at 8,229 cubic meters.
+In 2022, we have recorded our electricity consumption at 430,800.00 kWh in our head office, diesel consumption at 33,955.24 liters for our fleet, and water use at 5,019 cubic meters.

 In managing our energy consumption, the logistics and administration team implements a regular time-based schedule of switching of lights, aircon, workstations, and other electrical equipment to conserve energy.
 Carpooling is also encouraged on business trips to save on fuel.
-We also started implementing a once-a-week work-from-anywhere (WFA) arrangement as early as December 2020 for all qualified employees and continue to do so in 2021 as a broad-based remote work arrangement when we were impacted by the COVID-19 pandemic.
+We are also implementing a work-from-anywhere (WFA) arrangement as early as December 2020 for all qualified employees and continue to do so in 2022 as a broad-based remote work arrangement when we were impacted by the COVID-19 pandemic.
 This has allowed us to significantly lower our carbon footprint and operational costs.

-For water consumption, we regard our current performance as an already reduced consumption owing to the measures we have implemented during the year in response to the water supply crisis across Metro Manila in 2019.
+For water consumption, while we have not presented comparative data for 2020, we regard our current performance as an already reduced consumption owing to the measures, we have implemented during the year in response to the 2020 water supply crisis across Metro Manila.
 Among these measures are employee awareness initiatives through email announcements and restroom signages as well as lowered water pressure in all restrooms to control water flow and avoid spillage.
 Our monthly inspections also aimed to avoid water wastage from faucet and toilet leaks.